el-bicho7/the-cool-dictionary/README.md

 # The Cool Dictionary

 AS A USER, I want to know the meaning of a word, as it's synonym and antonym.

+When I...
+Then...